sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 <sub>**Code Block 16**: Cycling through 0, 1, 2, and 3.
 Here `PALETTE_LIM` has a value of `0`.</sub>

 Cool, so that's step 1.

 Now we need to actually apply the current value of `paletteCycleCounter` to the tiles' attribute byte.
 How are we going to do this?

 #### ***Manipulating Specific Bits In A Byte***

 This part is super fun.
-Checking for a button press is relatively easy, since we only have to perform an `and` operation against a specific byte.
+Checking for a button press was relatively easy, right?
+We only had to perform an `and` operation against a specific byte.
 Changing two specific bits, while leaving the other six completely untouched, requires a bit of a finer touch.
 Nothing we can't handle though.

 Our goal is the following: since `paletteCycleCounter` is keeping the value of `00`, `01`, `10`, or `11`, _if we were able to get **bits 0 and 1 to both be zeros**, an exclusive-or (`xor`) operation with the value of `paletteCycleCounter` would get them into the appropriate values_.
 So our goal is to, regardless of their current value, get bits 1 and 2 to both be zero: